 Bill Memo: Intervenor Reimbursement

-This legislation amends the Public Service law by adding a new section 24-c, the utility intervenor reimbursement.
-This bill also amends the state finance law by adding a new section 97-ssss which establishes the utility intervener account.
+This legislation amends the Public Service Law by adding a new section, 24-c, the utility intervenor reimbursement.
+This bill also amends the State Finance Law by adding a new section 97-uuuu which establishes the utility intervenor account.

 Environmental Advocates NY Bill Rating: Beneficial

 Memo #: 28